165 Tasting Notes

 Dry Leaf Nose: Light melon notes with a sweet lemon background.

 Liquor: Beautiful pink colour, clear and bright, with a sweet melon/lemon aroma.

 Flavour: Markedly sweet but not cloying, and with a clean finish.
 The character of the cup is sweet melon/lemon.
 The sweetness comes from the goji berries and the apple.

 Liquor: Gorgeous bright pink colour with a sweet and nutty aroma.

 Flavour: Delightful with roasting nuts (fresh roasting – not roasted) as the predominant flavour note.
 There’s also a nice and sweet note coming from the apple pieces.
 The hibiscus adds colour and balances the sweetness.

-Dry Leaf Nose: Sweet coconut and cinnamon with ginger & cardamom notes.
+Dry Leaf Nose: Strong and sweet cinnamon notes.

 Liquor: Bright golden clear with a strong cinnamon aroma.